Monday, November 4, 2024

 - there's this weird running joke about how Giles is basically from the past because he's from England (???) which just didn't land with me.

 - Cordelia came across as a really misogynistic portrayal of "hot popular girl" to me.
 I'm sure the character gets much better later on, but ...
-She's like Jane from British sitcom Coupling but played straight.
+She's like Jane from the British sitcom Coupling but played straight.

 Coupling

-had three fun seasons and a fourth that was pretty so-so - one of these shows I watched and laughed at despite the frequent sexism (just stereotypes of women are like this and men are like that).
+had three fun seasons and a fourth that was pretty so-so - one of these shows I watched and laughed at despite the frequent sexism (stereotypes of women are like this and men are like that).
 The character of Jane, though, was 100% good fun.
 It was so obvious that she wasn't a parody of a certain kind of woman, but a parody of ideas that some lonely frustrated men have about popular hot women.
 It was super clear to me even before I saw an interview with Steven Moffat where he said as much - she represents what he thought that hot popular girls were like when he was an embarrassingly sexist teenage boy.
 Early seasons Cordelia, though, comes across as if Josh Whedon hadn't moved on as an adult, like he still thought "ok I'm gonna write a hot popular high school girl, and they're honestly this terrible".

 I could go on.
 Anyway.
 From a more objective standpoint, Buffy is probably about as good/bad as most of Star Trek.
 It's got both strengths and weaknesses.
 But I personally love Star Trek because of personal idiosyncratic reasons.
 I couldn't get into Buffy, because it doesn't have any personally relatable stuff to draw me in.